 Which popular fruit roll-ups and fruit strips are healthy?

-Top selling fruit leathers and fruit strips were evaluated using the criteria below.4-13 Unfortunately, while many fruit roll-ups have fruit as the first ingredient, they could not be rated as “wise” simply because they contained too much added sugar.
-This is a common problem with processed foods, especially snacks marketed to children.
+Unfortunately, while many fruit roll-ups have fruit as the first ingredient, they could not be rated as “wise”.
+This is because they simply had too much added sugar.

 Criteria used to evaluate fruit roll-ups and fruit strips